Your MBA represents a significant investment in your future. A variety of financial aid programs are available.

 Scholarships for Incoming Admitted Students that are UC Davis Employees

 As part of our investment in talent development at UC Davis, the Graduate School of Management offers up to five staff scholarships at the UC Davis main campus, the UC Davis San Ramon campus and at UC Davis Health.
 Scholarships can be used for either the Sacramento Part-Time MBA program or the Bay Area Part-Time MBA program.
-Ideal candidates are accomplished professionals with high leadership potential.
+Ideal candidates have accomplished professionals with high leadership potential.
 These awards are competitive and are awarded on the basis of intellectual curiosity and strength, demonstrated leadership, professional effectiveness, and strong teamwork and communication skills.

 Details for each award are hyperlinked below.
 To be eligible you must be employed in a career position with one of the following partners: